 Even after reading the tutorial, you still have doubts that your paper will top your friend's!
 That is ok; we can not all know everything about the death penalty.
 However, here at EssayPro, the best essay writing service on the web, our writers have written more essays than you could imagine!

-Among common topics such as this one, our writers from our academic paper writing service have tons of experience with all types of argumentative essays!
+Our academic writing service hosts a team of writers who have tons of experience with all types of argumentative essays!
 Since they are some of the most common assignments that students write, our college graduate writers know all the tips and tricks to get you that A on your paper!
 Still not convinced?
 Test us out!

-Have a live chat with our top paper writer to confirm your biases.
-After socializing with our word artists, we are sure you will trust your essay with their magical fingers!
+Have a live chat with our top paper writer and see for yourself.
+We are sure that after socializing with our word artists, you will trust them with all your tedious essays!

 Remember, academics are challenging, but if you approach them the right way, any challenge is overcomable.
-So get crackin!
+So get cracking!